QuantuCodes/mixitup-creature-hunt/README.md

 ## Requirements
 - Python 3.8/newer
 - tkinter - included with most python installs by default.
-If the Manager fails to launch with a `ModuleNotFoudnError: No module named 'tkinter`, then this should be installed separately.
+If the Manager fails to launch with a `ModuleNotFoudnError: No module named 'tkinter'`, then this should be installed separately.
 Windows/MAC has it bundled with Python, whilst Linux users should `sudo apt install python3-tk`.
 - No other 3rd party packages required, as all other libraries are included in Python's standard library.
 For documentation sake, they are listed as follows: json, random, sys, os, re, (tkinter).

 ## First-time Setup